Careful Titles and Triumphant Colors : Notes on Paul Klee

 Before that, Klee had what a Met article described as “a prolonged self-education as an artist.”
-(There’s a link at the end of this essay to a bibliography of works I’ve used in research on European artists with an entry on Klee.)
+(There’s a link at the end of this essay to a bibliography of works I’ve used in research on European artists.
+It has an entry on Klee.)

-Born in 1879 in Switzerland to a German father, Klee met Russian painter Wassily Kandinsky in 1911.
-He also was influenced by artists like Georges Braque and Robert Delaunay, who also embraced vibrant colors.
+Born in 1879 in Switzerland to a German father, Klee met Russian painter Vassily Kandinsky in 1911.
+He also was influenced by artists like Georges Braque and Robert Delaunay, who embraced vibrant colors.

 Klee spent much of his career teaching at Germany’s influential Bauhaus school, first in Weimar (1921–26) and then in Dessau (1926–31).
-By 1930, Klee had caught the attention of Alfred H. Barr Jr., the founding director of the Museum of Modern Art.
-After seeing Klee’s paintings in Europe, Barr gave Klee what may have been the first one-person show of a living European painter at the then newly opened museum.
+By 1930, Klee’s work caught the attention of Alfred H. Barr Jr., the founding director of the Museum of Modern Art.
+After seeing Klee’s paintings in Europe, Barr gave Klee what may have been the first one-person show of a living European painter at the then newly opened MOMA.

-The attention from MOMA’s Barr must have been a boost for an artist whose work didn’t fit neatly into popular styles of painting, wrote Grace Glueck in the New York Times in 2006.
+The attention from MOMA’s Barr must have been a boost for him.
+Klee was an artist whose work didn’t fit neatly into popular styles of painting, wrote Grace Glueck in the New York Times in 2006.

 “Although by the 20’s in Europe Klee was mentionable in the same breath with Picasso and Matisse, his work really stood apart from big-time modernism.
 For one, it was hard to categorize, with its teasing mix of Surrealist, Expresionist, Art Brut and, well, Klee-like elements,” Glueck wrote.
 “And the small, sometimes postcard-size creations, with their childlike drawing, mysterious symbols and ethereal fantasies often puzzled viewers, even those familiar with the modernist vocabulary.”